omkar-commits/Real-Time-Object-Detection-in-Tensorflow/README.md

 Creating accurate Machine Learning Models which are capable of identifying and localizing multiple objects in a single image remained a core challenge in computer vision.
 But, with recent advancements in Deep Learning, Object Detection applications are easier to develop than ever before.
 TensorFlow’s Object Detection API is an open source framework built on top of TensorFlow that makes it easy to construct, train and deploy object detection models.

-Things I learned through my research and tutorial
+Things I learned through my research

 1. What is Object Detection
 2. Different Applications of Object Detection